-My philosophy of tutoring: My focus is on mathematical reasoning.
+My philosophy of tutoring math: My focus is on mathematical reasoning.
 I believe that learning comes from within, and students must find their own way of understanding.
 Students might forget a procedure, but they are never going to forget a concept that they understand from the inside out.
 Nevertheless, not all students are the same.
 Some students work best when they learn a procedure first, and then use that facility to deepen understanding of a concept.

-I also believe in helping students understand some of the findings of the latest brain science, namely that 1) intelligence is not fixed–learning creates new neural pathways in the brain, making us smarter; 2) that embracing a “growth mindset” sets the stage for successful learning; and 3) specific strategies (for example, self-testing) are better for learning than others (re-reading).
+I also believe in helping students understand some of the findings of the latest brain science, namely that 1) intelligence is not fixed–learning creates new neural pathways in the brain, making us smarter; 2) embracing a “growth mindset” sets the stage for successful learning; and 3) specific strategies (for example, self-testing) are better for learning than others (re-reading).

 I look forward to speaking with you about your child’s tutoring needs–or your own!